Chalarangelo/30-seconds-of-interviews/questions/var-let-const.md

 #### Good to hear

-* All declarations are hoisted to the top of their scope
+* All declarations are hoisted to the top of their scope.
 * Show a common issue with using `var` and how `let` can solve it, as well as a solution that keeps `var`.
 * `var` should be avoided whenever possible and prefer `const` as the default declaration statement for all variables unless they will be reassigned later, then use `let` if so.